ErinJNash/ai-assisted-camera-trap-workflow/README.md

 > ## ⭐ Start here — before you grab any code
 >
 > The workflow below links out to the code, documents, and files for each stage.
-But **which tools you use — and whether you use AI at all — is a decision, not a default.** Before picking up code from any stage, please read [**Deciding whether (and how) to use AI**](#deciding-whether-and-how-to-use-ai-in-camera-trap-workflows) further down this page.
+But **which tools you use — and whether to use AI at all — is a decision, not a default.** Before picking up code from any stage, please read [**Deciding whether (and how) to use AI**](#deciding-whether-and-how-to-use-ai-in-camera-trap-workflows) further down this page.
 It is the most important thing here.
 The short version: every option, including all-human review, has an error profile; your job is to understand the error profile of each tool as it relates to your particular image set, and to choose an error profile you can live with for *your* end goals.

 ---